-Funding Schedule and 2021 Incremental Cash Incentive Opportunity required to reach at least \$1.346 billion (2020 adjusted net earnings) for any bonus to be earned.
-At \$1.346 billion of adjusted net earnings, 20% of the full bonus opportunity would be earned.
-If adjusted net earnings increased 10% to \$1.480 billion, then 100% of the full bonus amount would be earned.
-If between \$1.346 billion and \$1.480 billion, the percentage of the bonus opportunity earned would be determined through straight-line interpolation, as shown in the chart below.
+As a result of the successful implementation of the Company's divestiture strategy the Committee determined to use adjusted net earnings on a continuing operations basis as the relevant performance metric for the annual cash incentive.
+The 2022 adjusted net earnings were required to reach at least \$1.352 billion (representing a 2.5% increase over 2021 adjusted net earnings, continuing operations) for any bonus to be earned.
+At \$1.352 billion of adjusted net earnings, 25% of the full bonus opportunity would be earned.
+If adjusted net earnings increased 10% to \$1.451 billion, then 100% of the full bonus amount would be earned.
+If between \$1.352 billion and \$1.451 billion, the percentage of the bonus opportunity earned would be determined through straight-line interpolation, as shown in the chart below.